Zoey-JIN/DelaySSA/exmples/Oscillation.md

 # Oscillation Model

-In this section, we will give an example to illustrate the use of DelaySSA for defining chemical reaction models, solving associated problems, and visualizing the results.
-The source code for all examples and figures can be found in the GitHub examples folder.
  We focus on a specific case known as the Oscillation model, which involves the following steps: (i) a protein $X$ is transcribed by a promoter, (ii) after a fixed time delay $\tau$, $X$ is converted into protein $Y$ through a series of unspecified biochemical processes, and (iii) $Y$ then binds to the promoter, reducing the transcription rate of $X$.
 This process can be represented by the following reaction scheme:

 $$
 \emptyset \xrightarrow{J_1(Y)} X,